gustschaefer/Image-Processing/README.md

 # Image-Processing

-This repository is destinated to image processing files, mostly using python-OpenCV
+This repository is destinated to image processing files, mostly using python-Opencv